 Bayern Munich have extended four contracts - one of which should end speculation about Thomas Müller's future.
 The question as to how long coach Pep Guardiola will be around, remains unanswered.

-used a statement posted on its official website on Friday to announce that Germany internationals Thomas Müller (pictured above) and Jerome Boateng, as well as Spain international Javi Martinez had signed new contracts that run through the end of the 2020-21 season.
+The Bundesliga's top team used a statement posted on its official website on Friday to announce that Germany internationals Thomas Müller (pictured above) and Jerome Boateng, as well as Spain international Javi Martinez had signed new contracts that run through the end of the 2020-21 season.
 The 34-year-old Xabi Alonso has signed on until the end of the 2016-17 campaign.